 There are few expectations.
 If someone wants to be alone, solitude is granted.
 Some regulars never speak to anyone, but even the loners find comfort in familiar faces.
 A simple nod or smile is enough to renew connnections.

-This is the true flavor of the divine.
+Can I taste the true flavor of the divine?
 It is what the Sufis call “the wine of God.”

 Next in Enneagram 101: nine facets of love